harrylongworth/my1st-etextbook-boilerplate/README.md

 # my1st-etextbook-boilerplate
-My1st eTextbook Boilerplate in 2025 by Harry Longworth - Ebook Textbook Template, Boilerplate and Example Document Structuring using Markdown, VSCode, Pandoc and Github for Kindle Self Publishing
+My1st eTextbook Boilerplate in 2025 by Harry Longworth - Ebook Textbook Template, Boilerplate and Example Document Structuring using Pandoc and Github for Kindle Self Publishing

 The actual guide can be found in the repo here: